Nesterov acceleration in benignly non-convex landscapes: Setting

 \end{restatable}

-In particular, $f, \mathcal M$ meet all conditions in Section \ref{section assumptions}.
-Note that by Lemma \ref{lemma can't be convex}, the loss function $f$ cannot be convex since a compact manifold cannot be perfectly straight everywhere.

-\citet[Theorem 2.6]{wojtowytsch2023stochastic} shows that the assumption that $\mathcal M$ is compact is a simplification and generally does not apply in deep learning.
-Local versions of Lemma \ref{lemma application} could be proved with $\mu, \alpha$ which are positive functions on the manifold, but not necessarily bounded away from zero.
-Naturally, this suffices in all cases where we provably remain in a local neighborhood in the course of optimization.
-We eschew this greater generality for the sake of geometric clarity and commit the pervasive sin of optimization theory for deep learning: We make global assumptions which can only be guaranteed locally.
-For a further discussion of geometric conditions in optimization and deep learning, see also Appendix \ref{appendix deep learning}.

 We illustrate in Figure \ref{figure loss function convexity} that our assumptions are locally reasonable in deep learning.
-We trained a fully connected neural network with 10 layers of width 35 and tanh activation to fit labels $y_i$ at $100$ randomly generated datapoints $x_i$ in $\R^{12}$.
-The small dataset size allowed us to use the exact gradient and loss function rather than stochastic approximations for a better exploration of the loss landscape.
-As the direction to the closest minimizer generally cannot be found, we use the gradient as a proxy and investigate the convexity of the function $\phi(t) = L(w+tg)$ for a point $w$ which is very close to the set of global minimizers of a loss function $L$ as in \eqref{eq machine learning loss} and the direction $g = \nabla L(w) / \|\nabla L(w)\|$.
+We trained a fully connected neural network (with 10 layers, width 35, tanh activation) to fit labels \( y_i \) at 100 randomly generated datapoints \( x_i \in \mathbb{R}^{12} \).
+The small dataset size allowed us to use the exact gradient and loss function instead of stochastic approximations, for a better exploration of the loss landscape.
+Since the closest minimizer is generally unknown, we use the gradient as a proxy and examine the convexity of \( \phi(t) = L(w+tg) \) for \( w \) very close to the set of global minimizers of the loss function $L$ as in \eqref{eq machine learning loss} and \( g = \nabla L(w) / \|\nabla L(w)\| \).
+Labels were generated using a randomly initialized teacher network (with 7 layers and width 20).
+Student networks were trained for 10,000 epochs using stochastic gradient descent with Nesterov momentum, with learning rate $\eta=0.005$ and momentum $\rho=0.99$.
+Final training loss ranged between \(10^{-12}\) and \(10^{-9}\) across the five runs.
+Second derivatives were approximated using second order difference quotients $\phi''(t) \approx \frac{\phi(t+h) - 2\phi(t) + \phi(t-h)}{h^2}$ for $h=0.01$.
+Similarly, the strong aiming parameter with respect to the global minimizer was estimated by $2\frac{\phi'(t)t - \phi(t) + \inf \phi}{t^2}$ where $\phi'(t)$ was estimated as $\frac{\phi(t+h) - \phi(t-h)}{2h}.$